asafkorem/Kaizen/README.md

 kaizen <path-to-repo> <path-to-artifacts>
 ```

+- Default path to the repository is the current working directory.
+- Default output is 'kaizen' directory in the current working directory.

 ## Contributing

 I like all contributions, big or small.

 If you have a feature request, bug report, or patch, feel free to open an issue or a pull request.
-You can also find me on [Kaizen's server on Discord](https://discord.gg/EWfmnnfb5T).
+You can also find me on [Kaizen's server on Discord](https://discord.gg/EWfmnnfb5T) or at `asafk@wix.com`.